data-derp/data-derp.github.io/docs/data-visualisation/understanding-your-data.md

 For example,

 - How does the volume of received and processed tickets vary per month?
-- Are falling behind in terms of processing the recieved tickets?
+- Are we falling behind in terms of processing the recieved tickets?
 If so, from when and why?
 - What are the factors slowing down the ticket processing?
 Are these factors correlated?
 [Correlation is NOT causation](https://www.youtube.com/watch?v=ROpbdO-gRUo)

 **Exploratory vs Explanatory Analysis**